agmoyano/node-jasper/README.md

  		"name": {
  			jasper: , //Path to jasper file,
  			jrxml: , //Path to jrxml file,
- 			conn: , //Connection name, definition object or false (if false defaultConn won't apply) }
+ 			conn: , //Connection name, definition object or false (if false defaultConn won't apply or if ´in_memory_json´ then you can pass an JSON object in the ´dataset´ property for in-memory data sourcing instead of database access

+ 		}
  	},
  	drivers: {